Imperial and Royal Naval Academy

-History
+Background

 A small Austrian Navy was established in 1786, with Joseph II, Holy Roman Emperor and Archduke of Austria, buying two twenty-gun cutters in Ostend and sending them to the Imperial Free City of Trieste.
 The French Revolution of 1789 and the French Revolutionary Wars which followed it led to an expansion of the Austrian Navy and the creation of a naval base at Trieste.

 At the Treaty of Campo Formio (1797), the Habsburg monarchy and the French First Republic divided the assets of the fallen Republic of Venice, Austria gaining the city of Venice itself, Venetian Dalmatia, Istria, Terraferma, and what was left of the Venetian navy after the French had seized its best warships.
 What was left for Austria was ten ships of the line, seven frigates and corvettes, and dozens of gunboats and small ships, about half of the fleet.

 Needing a supply of naval officers, on 17 March 1802, Archduke Charles, Duke of Teschen, as Inspector General of the Navy, ordered the formation of a Naval Cadet School in Venice (German: Marine-Kadettenschule).

+History

-After some turbulent years, caused by the Austrians losing, regaining, and then losing again the city of Venice, in 1848 the Naval Cadet School moved to Trieste.
-In 1852 it was given the name Imperial and Royal Naval Academy (German: k.u.k.
+The Naval Cadet School was in Venice for more than forty years, but had some turbulent times there, caused by the Austrians losing, regaining, and then losing again the city of Venice.
+In 1848, the school moved to Trieste, and in 1852 it was given the name Imperial and Royal Naval Academy (German: k.u.k.
 Marine-Akademie).

-Due to the expansion of Trieste, the decision was taken to move the academy to Fiume.
+Due to the expansion of Trieste, the decision was taken to move the academy again, to Fiume.
 The foundation stone of the new Naval Academy was laid there on 26 March 1856, in the presence of the Commander-in-Chief of the Imperial and Royal Navy, Archduke Ferdinand Maximilian, later Emperor of Mexico.
 The buildings, consisting of a south-facing main building and two side wings, were completed on 3 October 1857.
 They remained little changed until the end of the academy and the Habsburg empire.